 - 500-YARD RUN: Run 500 yards (equivalent to one lap plus 60 yards of a standard running track).

-- Twenty week (20) Basic Law Enforcement Academy, 4 week advanced training, located in Tucson. *Deputy recruits are required to supply certain clothing items for the academy at their own expense.
+- Twenty-one week (21) Basic Law Enforcement Academy, 4 week advanced training, located in Tucson. *Deputy recruits are required to supply certain clothing items for the academy at their own expense.

 Job Description: Summary